 Dr Scalan recommends giving these doses 3 times daily.

-At the top of this post I mentioned that antibiotics can be an exercise in frustration.
+At the top of this post I mentioned that antibiotics can be harmful.
 The truth is, they shouldn’t be part of your holistic vet’s plan at all.

-If your vet does recommend antibiotics as a first step you’re going to need to ask her why?
-A holistic vet who recommends antibiotics isn’t really holistic!
+If your vet does recommend antibiotics as a first step, ask her why.
+A holistic vet who prescribes antibiotics isn’t really holistic!

-And unless your dog is severely septic from a kidney infection and needs to be hospitalized … you’re going to want to politely say “No thanks“.
+And unless your dog is severely septic from a kidney infection and needs to be hospitalized … you’re going to want to politely say “No thank you.”

 Antibiotics are vastly overused in the human and veterinary fields.
 Overuse has led to more drug resistant bacteria, as well as drug reactions.